WilkinGames/deadswitch3-mp-custom/README.md

 # Deadswitch 3 Multiplayer Server

-© 2022 Wilkin Games
+© 2023 Wilkin Games

 ## Branches
-Please fork/create a new branch if you wish to make any changes.
-Do not commit to main!
+Please fork/create a new branch if you wish to make any changes. **Do not commit to main!**

 ## Overview
 This repository allows you to host your own Deadswitch 3 multiplayer server.